Legal AI needs action policy, not just model policy.

 error: "Cannot send client data to external services without BAA"Real-world scenarios

-Privilege waiver blocked
+Privilege risk blocked

 Opposing counsel communication intercepted

 An agent drafting an email to opposing counsel is intercepted.
 The policy recognizes the recipient domain and routes to a partner for approval before sending.
-The full email context is logged regardless of the approval decision.
+The full email context is recorded regardless of the approval decision.

 Billing anomaly caught